zama-ai/evmos/README.md

 # Where to start as a developer

-Based on your objectives here are some helpers.
+Based on your objectives, here are some helpful suggestions.

 - __I just want to run fhEVM and see the node's logs.__